Zoran Krasić: First three terms (2003–08)

-Krasić received the twenty-fourth position on the Radical Party's electoral list for the 2000 Serbian parliamentary election, in which the entire country was for the first time counted as a single electoral division.
-The party won twenty-three seats, and he was not initially included in its parliamentary delegation.
+Serbia held a new parliamentary election in December 2000.
+For this vote, the entire country was for the first time counted as a single electoral division.
+Krasić received the twenty-fourth position on the Radical Party's list; the party won twenty-three seats, and he was not initially included in its assembly delegation.
 (From 2000 to 2011, Serbian parliamentary mandates were awarded to sponsoring parties or coalitions rather than to individual candidates, and it was common practice for mandates to be assigned out of numerical order.
-Krasić could have been given a seat when the new assembly convened in January 2001 despite his position on the list, although in the event he was not.)
+Krasić could have been given a seat when the new assembly convened in January 2001 despite his list position, though in the event he was not.)
 He was, however, awarded a mandate on 18 March 2003 as a replacement for party leader Vojislav Šešelj, who had resigned to face war crimes charges at the International Criminal Tribunal for the Former Yugoslavia (ICTY) in The Hague.
-The Democratic Opposition of Serbia (Demokratska opozicija Srbije, DOS) won a landslide victory in the 2000 election, and the Radicals served in opposition.
+The Democratic Opposition of Serbia (DOS) won a landslide victory in the 2000 election, and the Radicals served in opposition.

-Krasić was again included on the SRS list for the 2003 election and was selected for its delegation when the party won eighty-two seats.
-Although the Radicals were the largest party in the new assembly, they fell well short of a majority and continued to serve in opposition.
-In his second term, Krasić was deputy chair of the assembly's legislative committee and was a member of the committee on constitutional affairs and the committee on justice and administration.
+Krasić appeared in the thirty-eighth position on the Radical Party's list in the 2003 parliamentary election and was included in its delegation when the list won eighty-two seats.
+Although the Radicals were the largest party in the new assembly, they fell well short of a majority and ultimately continued to serve in opposition.
+In his second term, Krasić was deputy chair of the assembly's legislative committee and a member of the committee on constitutional affairs and the committee on justice and administration.